Athira77/freshersbatch-oct16/Assignments/README.txt

-This is a collection of files
-html css and js files
+This is a collection of many  files html css and js files committed successfully both readme
-committed successfully
 Html and readme committed now